How to back up iPhone contacts [With or without iCloud]

 • Finder doesn’t back up files you’ve uploaded to iCloud.
 Contacts, messages, photos, songs, and videos that are in the cloud won’t be backed up to your computer.

-• Restoring backup will erase the existing content on your iPhone first.
+• Restoring a backup will erase the existing content on your iPhone first.

-Note that CleanMy®Phone and Disk Drill are available for free for 7 days via Setapp.
-It is a subscription service that has 240+ apps for Mac, iOS, and the web in one subscription.
+AnyTrans for iOS, along with all the other apps I mentioned here (Disk Drill for restoring lost data and CleanMy®Phone for decluttering your), are available for free for 7 days via Setapp.
+Setapp is a subscription service that offers 250+ apps for Mac, iOS, and the web in one subscription.
 Give it a try and discover more valuable tools to tackle almost any task.

 per month